-Freyja Sewell is a designer who creates for the mind.
+Freyja Sewell is a designer and artist who creates for the mind.
 Much of her work is aimed at facilitating mindfulness and biophillic balance with-in our increasingly hectic and polarised world.
 She explores this though both multiple mediums including furniture, costume, art direction and emmerging technologies, creating spaces and tools for increased metacognition and mental wellbeing.

 Freyja graduated from 3D Design at Brighton University in 2011.
 During her degree, she won a scholarship to Nagoya University of Arts, which provided an inspiring insight to Japanese design culture, a core continuing source of inspiration in both her personal and professional life.